02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Blast Radius if Compromised Very High (Full System) Limited (Sandbox)

-Zero Data Retention N/A (Data stays local) Enterprise Plan only
+Zero Data Retention N/A (Data is Local) Enterprise Plan only

 Warning: Both OpenClaw and Cowork have security concerns that must be acknowledged.
-OpenClaw is at risk due to CVEs and Malicious Skills, while Cowork is at risk due to data being sent outside the organization.
-Regardless of which one you choose, your organization must have an AI Governance Policy in place first.
-Read more in our article on AI Governance Policies You Must Have.
+OpenClaw faces risks from CVEs and Malicious Skills, while Cowork raises concerns about data being sent outside the organization.
+Regardless of your choice, organizations must have an AI Governance Policy in place first.
+Learn more in our article on Essential AI Governance Policies.

-Pricing is a crucial factor for organizations.
-Let us compare the actual costs:
+Pricing is a crucial factor for Thai organizations.
+Let's compare the actual costs:

 OpenClaw Pricing